CALL FOR PAPERS

 Chair: T.R.
 Watkins, Oak Ridge National Laboratory, USA, email@example.com

-The Stress Analysis session seeks to provide a forum to display and discuss the latest techniques and analyses for stress work using diffraction across a broad range of applications.
-Contributions are also sought from related areas that impact stress analysis including but not limited to texture, elasticity, statistics, validation, modelling, etc.
+The Stress and Texture Analysis session seeks to provide a forum to display and discuss the latest techniques and analyses for stress and texture work using diffraction across a broad range of applications.
+Contributions are also sought from related areas that impact these analyses including but not limited to elasticity, statistics, validation, modelling, etc.

 Chair: U. Fittschen, TU Clausthal, Clausthal-Zellerfeld, Germany, email@example.com